ChimeraTK/DeviceAccess/doc/spec_dataValidityPropagation.md

 * 1.1.3 If a device is in error state, all variables which are read from it shall be marked as 'faulty'.
 This flag is then propagated through all the modules (via 1.1.2) so it shows up in the control system.
 * 1.1.4 The user has the possibility to query the data validity of the module
 * 1.1.5 The user has the possibility to set the data validity of the module to 'faulty'.
 However, the user cannot actively set the module to 'ok' if one of the inputs is 'faulty'.
-* 1.1.6 The user can decide to flag individual outputs as bad.
-However, the user cannot actively set an output to 'ok' if the data validity of the module is 'faulty' (to be more precise: if the validity of the corresponding  DataFaultCounter is faulty).
+* \anchor dataValidity_1_1_6 1.1.6 The user can decide to flag individual outputs as bad.
+However, the user cannot actively set an output to 'ok' if the data validity of the module is 'faulty' (to be more precise: if the validity of the corresponding  DataFaultCounter is faulty). \ref dataValidity_comment_1_1_6 "(*)"
 * 1.1.7 The user can get the data validity flag of individual inputs and take special actions.

+### Comments

+* \anchor dataValidity_comment_1_1_6 \ref dataValidity_1_1_6 "1.1.6": The alternative implementation to add a data validity flag to the write() function is not a good solution because it does not work with writeAll().

 2. Technical implementation
 ---------------------------